Method 1 – Using VLOOKUP Function to Transfer Data from One Worksheet of the Same Workbook to Another

 Steps:

-➤ To work with the VLOOKUP function, copy or write down the data of the first column in the Student Id column.
+To work with the VLOOKUP function, copy or write down the first column’s data in the Student ID column.

 ➤ Type the following formula in cell C4.